-- the considerations policymakers face in light of growing demands for water usage with growing energy needs, extreme weather, and climate change
+- and the considerations policymakers face in light of growing demands for water usage with growing energy needs, extreme weather, climate change, and impacts on communities.

 A recording of this session will be posted to this page, usually within three business days of the live event.